pmcgrath/eatr/readme.md

 - Added vendor directory to .gitignore

+- DANGER is i am building against HEAD which i mantain - This is not a good idea stability wise

 - To build you can restore with (Will need to sort out GOPATH)
 ```
 dep ensure
 ```